mliew21396/remote-work-u2/week-4/9-cultural-blog.md

 Now it's time to show off your work and share your knowledge with your cohortmates using Twitter!

-Tweet your blog post using #DBCProbs
+Tweet your blog post using #DBCTechProbs

 ## Release 6: Read